zisarknar/MiniShop/README.md

 # MiniShop
-Here I will develop E-Commerce app with Kotlin languae.
+Here I will develop E-Commerce app with Kotlin language.